ropensci/qualtRics/README.md

 ## Dependencies

-This package depends on `httr` and `stringr`.
+This package depends on `httr`, `stringr`.
 Both dependencies will be installed when you install `qualtRics`.

+This packages `Suggests` the packages `jsonlite` and `XML` if you would like to download survey results in JSON or XML format.

 ## Updates